MY NATIONAL MISSION ASSIGNMENT – Training Missionaries, Mentoring Leaders, & Developing Resources

 I am currently working on several projects, listed below:

-First, I am coaching Chi Alpha missionaries in many layers of our organization (i.e., campus, state, regional, and national leaders) in their personal and professional development.
+First, I am coaching Chi Alpha missionaries at many layers of our organization (i.e., campus, state, regional, and national leaders) in their personal and professional development.

 Second, I am working with Gregg Glutting (National Support Raising Specialist for Chi Alpha) in upgrading materials and training processes/events for Chi Alpha Support Raising Trainers across the country.

 Third, I am working with Paul Austin (National Pioneering Specialist for Chi Alpha) in beta-testing a training and mentoring process for men and women who leave other careers to join Chi Alpha.
-We are calling it second career training, and it involves equipping people who in some cases cannot participate in part of our new staff training pathway due to family and life stage.
+We are calling it “new director training for second career staff,” and it involves equipping people who in some cases cannot participate in part of our new staff training pathway due to family and life stage.

 Fourth, I am the only approved Support Raising Trainer in the Northeast region.
 But I team up with Josh Moran and Abigail Herrera of the University of Virginia Chi Alpha chapter to host the annual Northeast Support Raising Training weekend in Charlottesville, VA, in the spring.